aws-amplify/amplify-js/docs/media/authentication_guide.md

     // Initiate federated sign-in with Google user return Auth.federatedSignIn(
-        // 'google', 'facebook', 'amazon' or 'developer'
+        // 'google', 'facebook', 'amazon', 'developer' or specify the url of your federated provider 'google',
-        'google',
         {
             // the JWT token